| Naples: Life, Death & Miracles

 New roads in the south from the late 1800s and, indeed, even today, have tended to by-pass such small towns in the hills of the Cilento, and the towns have lost whatever "strategic importance" they once may have had.
 Also, there has been significant emigration, which has had a negative effect on the local economies.
 Whether the increase in modern tourism (indeed, helped by all those new roads) can revitalize the area is an open question.
 (I am writing this entry in a relatively new "agriturismo," for example--impossible just a few years ago The bad news is that I just got totally lost trying to find my way off this damned mountainside in the Alburni Mounts to see what the flatlanders down near Paestum were doing!)

-Today, the old streets of Magliano Vetere have retained their historical charm and they attract visitors who admire what remains of the towers and feudal palaces and delight at the small rupestrian chuches (that is, built in caves--examples at cave-churches (1) (2) (3) (4)); as well, visitors can enjoy the hiking opportunities along the Calore Lucano river.
+Today, the old streets of Magliano Vetere have retained their historical charm and they attract visitors who admire what remains of the towers and feudal palaces and delight at the small rupestrian chuches (that is, built in caves, such as this one.
+As well, visitors can enjoy the hiking opportunities along the Calore Lucano river.
 Since 2009 there has also been a fine Paleontological Museum in Magliano Vetere (image, right, is a detail of a poster for a museum exhibit on fossils).

 Antonio Troisi, "Magliano nel Cilento.
 Storia di una Terra, di uno Stato, di un Comune" - 2013